Cancer Types – Lymphoma – Non-Hodgkin

 About non-Hodgkin lymphoma

-Lymphoma begins when B cells, T cells, or NK cells in the lymphatic system change and grow uncontrollably, sometimes forming a tumor.
+Lymphoma is a cancer of the lymphatic system.
+Lymphoma begins when healthy B cells, T cells, or NK cells in the lymphatic system change and grow out of control, which may form a tumor.
 Hodgkin lymphoma is a specific type of lymphoma that is covered in another section of this website.
-Non-Hodgkin lymphoma (NHL) is a term that refers to a group of cancers of the lymphatic system that can have different symptoms and signs, findings on a physical examination, and treatments.
+Non-Hodgkin lymphoma (NHL) is a term that refers to a group of cancers of the lymphatic system.
+These cancers can have different symptoms and signs, findings on a physical examination, and treatments.

-Because lymphatic tissue is found in most parts of the body, NHL can start almost anywhere and can spread to almost any organ.
-It most often begins in the lymph nodes, liver, spleen, or bone marrow, but it can also involve the stomach, intestines, skin, thyroid gland, brain, or any other part of the body.
+Because lymphatic tissue is found in most parts of the body, NHL can start almost anywhere and can spread, or metastasize, to almost any organ.
+It often begins in the lymph nodes, liver, spleen, or bone marrow.
+However, it can also involve the stomach, intestines, skin, thyroid gland, brain, or any other part of the body.

-It is very important to know which type and subtype of lymphoma has been diagnosed because this information helps doctors figure out the best treatment, as well as a patient’s chance of recovery or prognosis.
-More specific information can be found in the Subtypes of NHL section of this guide.
+It is very important to know which type and subtype of lymphoma has been diagnosed.
+That information can help the doctor figure out the best treatment, as well as a patient’s prognosis, which is the chance of recovery.
+More information can be found in the Subtypes section of this guide.

 This guide covers NHL in adults.
-Learn more about childhood NHL.
+A different guide on this website covers childhood NHL.